ZavaruKitsu/Aikashka/README.md

 Rename `appsettings.example.json` to `appsettings.json` and fill all required API keys.

+Rename `name_mappings.example.txt` to `name_mappings.txt` and map all user profiles that will talk with the bot.

 #### Lore

 Take a look at `systemMsg` in `Aikashka.Core/Generators/TextGenerator.cs` - first 3 lines.
 Change them if you want.